FrancoYudica/TheyChat/README.md

       cmake -DTHEY_CHAT_SSL=ON ..
       ```

+        > [!IMPORTANT]
-        If `THEY_CHAT_SSL` is enabled and you want to run the sever, a certificate and key file should be provided.
+        > If `THEY_CHAT_SSL` is enabled and you want to run the sever, a certificate and key file should be provided.
 By default, the application expects the certificate and key to be located in `~/.ssl/TheyChat/` directory with filenames `certificate.pem` and `private.key` respectively.

         To generate the certificate and key, you can use the `generate_ssl.sh` script.
 This script creates the necessary files in the `~/.ssl/TheyChat/` directory.
 The generated certificate is a self-signed certificate, created for testing purposes.

-        To run the script, navigate to the directory where the script is located and execute it:

         ```sh
         chmod +x generate_ssl.sh